 Our Health, Safety & Environment Policy (HS&E Policy) promotes a culture focused on health, safety and the environment, and one that complies with leading best practices, including compliance with industry standards and applicable laws.
-Our objective is to minimize the impact of our operations on the environment and to provide safe and healthy working conditions for our employees, customers, contractors and in the communities in which we operate.
+Our objective is to minimize the impact of our operations on the environment and to provide safe and healthy working conditions for our employees, customers, contractors and the communities in which we operate.
+In 2018, we reviewed and aligned the HS&E management system with the Occupational Health and Management Standard CSA-Z1000-14.